matthias-bs/BresserWeatherSensorLW/README.md

 3. A JSON string to configure the [Uplink Payload Formatter](#lorawan-payload-formatters)

 > [!NOTE]
-> You do not have to modify the source code if you use the configuration via LoRaWAN downlink!
+> You do not have to modify the source code if you apply the configuration via LoRaWAN downlink!

 ## Customizing the Application Layer